Guam territory profile

-The tropical island of Guam, a US territory in the western Pacific, is a keystone of American military strategy in the region.
+The US territory of Guam is a keystone of American military strategy in the Pacific.

-Tourism and the growing military presence on the island are the bedrock of its economy.
+Tourism and an expanding military presence form the bedrock of its economy.

-The US plans to move thousands of Marines and their dependents from the southern Japanese island of Okinawa to Guam as part of its global realignment of US forces.
+Washington plans to move thousands of troops to Guam from the Japanese island of Okinawa as part of a global realignment of its military.

 This proposed build-up of US forces has brought the issue of the island's future political status to the fore in recent years,

 Its official status is a "non-incorporated territory".
 Despite being US citizens, Guamanians lack voting rights in US elections.